kizzen/pacmen/README.md

 - change background color
 - have the pacmen stop moving by left clicking the mouse
-- create the full pacman game (it’s more fun than this one)
+- recreate the full pacman game (it’s more fun than this one)

 #### License